mohammadaliawan/ls-prep/notes.md

 ### `.push` method

-you can add an item permanently to an array using the `.push` method.
+push method pushes the given objects to the end of the array and returns the same array(so several appends maybe chained togather).

-Pushes the given objects on to the end of this array.This expression **returns the array itself, so several appends may be chained togather. e.g `array.push(5).push(6)`**
+this method **mutates the caller**.

 ### shovel operator `<<`